The True Cost of the “Silver Bullet” in Family Law

 How it works

-An allegation is escalated into police, child protection, or emergency court processes
+Allegations are escalated into police, child protection, or emergency court processes

 Interim orders restrict or suspend parenting time

-Parenting imbalance becomes “status quo”
+The imbalance becomes the “status quo”

 Property settlement is delayed or distorted

-The accused is financially and psychologically exhausted
+The accused is financially, socially, and psychologically exhausted

 The outcome is achieved before trial, before proof, and often without accountability.